-The first and second terms indicate the energy consumption by one-way push communication from the sensor layer to the edge layer and two-way pull communication between the edge layer and the sensor layer, respectively. $e_t$ denotes the amount of energy (in Watts) that a single bit of data consumes to travel in between a sensor node and a sink node. $\eta{ijkr}$ is the number of sensor data that a pull request $r \in R{ijk}^s$ can collect from a sensor node. $d'r$ denotes the size of a pull request from the edge layer to the sensor layer.
-It is constant for all sensor nodes and sensors.
+The first and second terms indicate the energy consumption by one-way push communication from the sensor layer to the edge layer and two-way pull communication between the edge layer and the sensor layer, respectively. e_t denotes the amount of energy (in Watts) that a sensor or sink node consumes to transmit a single bit of data. d'r denotes the size of a pull request from the edge layer to the sensor layer.
 The third and fourth terms indicate the energy consumption by push and pull communication between the edge and cloud layer, respectively.
+The fifth term indicates the energy consumption for transmitting error messages on sensor and sink nodes.

-The request fulfillment objective $(f_R)$ is the ratio of the number of fulfilled requests over the total number of requests:
+The request fulfillment objective (f_R) is the ratio of the number of fulfilled requests over the total number of requests:

-$I{R{ijk}}=1$ if a request $r\in R{ijk}$ obtains at least one sensor data; otherwise, $I{R{ijk}}=0.$
+$I{R{ijk}} = 1$ if a request $r \in R{ijk}$ obtains at least one sensor data; otherwise, $I{R{ijk}} = 0$.

-The data yield objective $(f_Y)$ is defined as the total amount of data that cloud applications gather for their users.
+The data yield objective (f_Y) is defined as the total amount of data that cloud applications gather for their users.
 This objective impacts the informedness and situation awareness for application users.
 It is computed as follows.